LogIntelligence/PreLog/README.md

 <p align="center"><img src="docs/images/inference.png" width="500"></p>

+**Take-home points:**
+- PreLog can be applied to other log analytics tasks with a prompt tuning paradigm.
+- PreLog can achieve good results on other log analytics tasks.

 ## 5. Full supplementary
-A complete version of the supplementary with python environment, unpacked models, and data can be found [here](https://figshare.com/s/5a08ef8b02b94f6726c2).
+A complete version of the supplementary with python environment, unpacked models, and data can be found [here](https://drive.google.com/file/d/1kXLcGqhtCyWBjpXKAWE1vhTZekcOfKUb/view?usp=sharing).

 To use pre-built enviroment: